laurenskling/keystone-list-prepend/README.md

 # keystone-list-prepend

-This is a copy of https://github.com/keystonejs/keystone/blob/master/lib/list/add.js
+This is a rewrite of https://github.com/keystonejs/keystone/blob/master/lib/list/add.js

 instead of `push`ing fields to the end of the List, it `unshift`s them to the beginning.